ayou8/api-documentation/live_flights_pricing/README.md

 #### Debugging

 We strongly recommend you download a tool like Fiddler or Charles and use it with the [test harness].
 This allows you to see what correct communication with the API looks like, thereby helping you to debug your application.
+You may also like to use tools like Postman or Advanced REST Client to practice composition of HTTP requests.

 #### Known Gotchas